When Taking the ACT or SAT “Just For Practice” Can Hurt You

 Good Practice

 I’ll start with the positive.
 Taking an official practice test under test-like conditions is the best way to gauge a student’s current abilities.
-I often recommend families use these practice tests to:- Identify strengths and weaknesses.
-My clients take a few practice tests to measure their own progress and adjust strategy prior to taking the real test.
+I often recommend families use these practice tests to:

 - Decide if a student would be better off taking the ACT or SAT.
 You can take both in the comfort of your own home and compare results.